 Guide to the Legislative Process

 A Bill is a draft law.
-Once a Bill has been considered and passed by the Assembly and given Royal Assent by the Monarch, it becomes an ‘Act of the Assembly’.
-The Assembly is able to pass Acts on any Subject listed in Schedule 7 to the 2006 Act.
+Once a Bill has been considered and passed by the Assembly and given Royal Assent by the Monarch, it becomes an 'Act of the Assembly'.
+The Assembly is able to pass Acts on any matters that are not reserved to the UK Parliament by the Government of Wales Act 2006 (as amended by the Wales Act 2017).

 Legislation Guidance and Documents